The Future of CMMC 2.0 Compliance

 • Assess your IT Security status over time in the following areas: hardware security, software security, technical configurations, and IT assets.

-• Focus on implementing the hardware controls that’ll have the most short-term (and long-term) impact.
+• Focus on implementing the hardware controls that’ll have the most short-term (and long-term) impact in reducing your attack surface and risk to the organization.

 Improve Your IT Security Processes